• Skip to primary navigation

 1. In a bowl combine the onions, salt, black pepper, cumin, lime and oil.
 Mix well.

-2. Pat dry the duck then stuff the dusk with the onion mixture leaving about two to three tablespoons aside.
+2. Pat duck with paper towels, then stuff the cavity of the duck with the onion mixture leaving about two to three tablespoons aside.

 3. Close the duck with toothpicks.